 They’ve made documents, exhibits, films, blog posts, and more available to the public — including a calendar of free online events.

-Watch a documentary about the Latinx experience.
+Watch a documentary about the Hispanic experience.

 While this month is primarily centered around vibrant celebrations, it’s also important to acknowledge the systemic issues that plague this community.
+Documentaries are a great way to begin your learning journey.
+Here are a few suggestions:

 Add a few new podcasts to your queue.